MrSarno/MrSarno/README.md

   <img height="160px" src="https://github-readme-stats.vercel.app/api/top-langs/?username=mrsarno&hide=html,java&hide_title=true&hide_border=true&layout=compact&langs_count=6&theme=dracula" />
 </a>

-I'm currently focusing on learing the excellent Go (/ Golang) after which I plan to learn either C or Python's Django framework.
+I'm currently focusing on learing the excellent Go (/ Golang) after which I plan to learn Java.

+I also have an interest in learning both C and Python's Django framework, however Java is uniquly valuable in the Irish jobs market and will therefore be my next priority.
+So many languages, so little time!